 Call 4 CALM (extension 42256) from a Mount Sinai phone, or 212-241-CALM (212-241-2256) to experience a 2-minute guided mindfulness meditation.
 As the instructor leads you through the focused relaxation, you may be surprised how centered and balanced you feel.
 Call as often as you like.

 Call 212-844-CALM (212-844-2256) to reach the Music for Relaxation telephone line.
 Choose, option 1 for a 3-minute musical recording.
 Choose option 2 for an instructor-led relaxation exercise with music.
 These recordings are available in partnership with the Louis Armstrong Center for Music and Medicine.

 Yoga Online On-Demand

-Recorded yoga sessions are offered free of charge through New York Yoga at https://newyorkyoga.uscreen.io.
-Click on “Sign In” at the top of the screen.
-Log in with this email address: firstname.lastname@example.org and this password: yogayoga.
+Recorded yoga sessions are offered free of charge through New York Yoga at https://newyorkyoga.uscreen.io/sign_in.
+Log in with this email address: email@example.com and this password: yogayoga12345.
 Watch and practice the yoga exercises of your choice at your convenience.